 - Mariam was an accountant in Syria and couldn’t let her passion for number go away so she would like to find again a similar job in France;

 - Ines has a background in finance and insurance and got jobs in finance, managed back office in banks and telecoms in DR Congo before starting additional training in HR and digital marketing.
 Thanks to the fellowship programme, she’s now following courses in coding and wants to become back end then full-stack developer ;

 - Clémentine comes from Rwanda and is now living in Blois.
 She studied maths, biology, chemistry and public health.
 She turned toward IT with the launch of a club for women to discover tech jobs in Musanze.
 Now she dreams to learn how to code to get a job as a developer into the health sector in France;

 - Germaine comes from Rwanda where she studied electronics and telecommunication.
-She has basic knowledge in coding and would like to become a project manager in the tech industry.
-She’s also a good singer!
+She has basic knowledge in coding and would like to become a community manager in the music industry.
+She’s a good singer herself!